department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 - Be available for 45 days from the date you apply to have a VA medical exam, **and**
 - Finish all phases of the VA/DoD medical separation examination processes before your release from the military

+#### If you're stationed overseas.
+Depending on where you're stationed, you can start your claim at a BDD office or through the “Fly-in” claim process, which lets you apply by fax or email before your in-person appointment. <br>
 [Find out how to apply overseas](/disability-benefits/apply/claim-types/predischarge-claim/overseas/).

 **Need help applying?** If you’re on a military base or other installation, contact your local Transition Assistance Office or ACAP Center (Army only) to make an appointment to attend a VA benefits briefing.
 At this briefing, you’ll learn how to start your claim.
 You can also call us toll free at <a href="tel:+18008271000">1-800-827-1000</a>.